 Did you implement your Recipe markup correctly?
 Is your review microformat being recognized by Google?
-The best way to find out is to run it through Google’s Rich Snippets Testing Tool.
+Does Google understand your address mark-up?
+The best way to find out is to run it through Google’s Structured Data Testing Tool.

 10 minutes half an hour of trial and error had it figured out.